1. USDA Program and Farming Practice Resources in Other Languages

 Farm Bills Pages: Full text and resources for all U.S. Farm Bills from 1933 to the present

-7. Center for Effective Government (Formerly OMB Watch)
+7. Center for Effective Government

 The Center for Effective Government (CEG), formerly known as OMB Watch, is a leading nonpartisan independent watchdog, which champions good government reforms to achieve a more effective, accountable, open, and ethical federal government.
 In 2016, CEG joined the Project on Government Oversight (POGO) to continue its mission to improve access to decision-makers and energize citizen participation.
-Their website includes a wide range of reports, blogs, and other resources that examine regulatory policy, federal budget, and government actions.
+Their website includes a wide range of publications, blogs, and other resources that examine regulatory policy, federal budget, and government actions.

 8. Federal Register